 Benzene

 If you missed it, many deodorant and antiperspirant sprays have been recalled recently because they were found to contain benzene.
 Brands like Old Spice, Secret, Sure, and Brut.
 Benzene is a known carcinogen and can also cause other health problems like aplastic anemia, so you definitely don't want it in your deodorant or antiperspirant.
-Note that so far it has only been deodorant and antiperspirant sprays (not sticks) that have been found to be contaminated with benzene (it was a contaminant in the propellant used in the aerosol).
+Note that so far it has only been deodorant and antiperspirant sprays (not sticks) that have been found to be contaminated with benzene (it was a contaminant in the propellant used in the aerosol) so if you use a deodorant stick you don't have to worry about benzene.

 Propylene glycol